-Any student, before participation in activities governed by the Missouri State High School Activities Association must meet their requirements.
-In addition, other requirements that the coach, sponsor, and school see fit must be met and/or followed.
-(See Code of Ethics.)
+Any student, before participating in activities governed by the MSHSAA, must meet their requirements.
+In addition, other requirements that the coach, sponsor, and school see fit must be met and or followed.
+See principal, coach, or sponsor for a copy of the code-of-ethics.

-Any student planning to participate in interscholastic athletics must have parental permission, a physical examination plus proof of valid insurance or waiver from insurance coverage before he/she can practice or play in the games.
+Any student planning to participate in interscholastic athletics must have parental permission, a physical examination, plus proof of valid insurance coverage or waiver from insurance coverage before he/she can practice or play in the games.